TALE Free Company Rules

 #1 Do be awesome to each other

-Childish behavior like shout-fights in Ul’dah, spamming, harassment of other players, anything that breaks FFXIV’s terms of service, and general ass-hattery will not be tolerated.
+Childish behavior such as shout-fights in Ul’dah, spamming, harassment of other players, treating party-finder/duty-finder players and friends of TALE with disrespect/harassment/rage quitting, anything that breaks FFXIV’s terms of service, and general poor sportsmanship will not be tolerated.
 TALE strives to be a solid, positive part of our server’s community.
-Members that threaten our reputation will find themselves shortly without a guild.
+Members that threaten our reputation or make a complete fool of themselves toward other players will be warned, and may find themselves shortly without a Free Company.

 #4 Don’t plagiarize